adobe/antialiased-cnns/README.md

 ### Quick & easy start

-Run `pip install antialiased-cnns` if you want to be able to import the module from anywhere.
-Or copy the `models_lpf` subdirectory into your project.
+Run `pip install antialiased-cnns` or copy the `models_lpf` subdirectory into your project.

 Load an antialiased model.
 This could be the backbone of your model.